Guallatiri: Eruptive history

-Volcanic activity at Guallatiri commenced about 710,000 or 262,000-130,000 years ago and the volcano subsequently grew during the Pleistocene and Holocene.
-The older Humurata and Acotango volcanoes are heavily eroded while Capurata is better preserved.
-Total magma supply at Guallatiri amounts to 0.19–0.36 km3/kyr, less than at Parinacota but higher than Lascar.
+Volcanic activity at Guallatiri commenced either about 710,000 or 262,000–130,000 years ago and the volcano subsequently grew during the Pleistocene and Holocene.
+Total magma supply at Guallatiri amounts to 0.19–0.36 km3/kyr, less than at Parinacota but greater than at Lascar.

-During an initial stage, "Guallatiri I" grew in the form of andesitic and dacitic lava flows as well as heavily eroded pyroclastic deposits, which crop out around the volcano.
-Then the dacitic "Guallatiri II" developed in close proximity to the central vent; unlike "Guallatiri I" units it has not been eroded by glaciation and flows preserve flow structures.
+Jorquera et al. in 2019 described a two-stage growth of the volcano.
+Initially, the "Guallatiri I" stage grew in the form of andesitic and dacitic lava flows as well as heavily eroded pyroclastic deposits, which crop out around the volcano.
+Then the dacitic "Guallatiri II" developed in close proximity to the central vent; unlike the "Guallatiri I" units it has not been eroded by glaciation and flows still display flow structures.
 The central sector of the volcano is mainly of Holocene age while the peripheral parts date to the Pleistocene.
-Later research subdivided the growth of the volcano into seven separate stages, of which 1-4 crop out mainly at the periphery of the volcano and 5-6 in its central sector.
+In 2021, Sepúlveda et al. envisaged six separate stages, rocks from the first four crop out mainly at the periphery of the volcano and the last two in its central sector.
 All these units were erupted by the central vent of Guallatiri.
-Some lava flows are well preserved, others have been glaciated.
+Some lava flows are well preserved, while others have been glaciated.

-Evidence indicates that large eruptions similar to the one of Lascar in 1993 may have occurred at Guallatiri.
+Large eruptions similar to the 1993 eruption of Lascar may have occurred at Guallatiri.
 The largest Holocene event at the volcano was a Plinian or sub-Plinian eruption that deposited tephra and pumice southwest of the volcano, reaching thicknesses of 1.3 m at 12 km distance, approximately 2,600 years ago.
-Non-explosive eruptions also took place, such as the Domo Tinto eruption 5,000±3,000 years ago.
+Non-explosive eruptions also took place, such as the Domo Tinto eruption 5,000 ± 3,000 years ago.
 The eruption emplaced lobes of lava over a flat surface.